smaffei/OptimalFlow/README.md

 This repository contains the code ```inst_opt_bound```, to calculate horizontal flows at the Core-Mantle Boundary (CMB) that optimise the rate-of-change of a geomagnetic quantity (such as the dipole tilt and the inclination at a specific location at the Earth's surface).
 Based on the algorithm developed by Livermore et al. (2014) and Maffei et al. (unpublished as of April 2021).

-Also included in the repository is a jupyte Notebook (.ipynb file) to create a sample global map plotting the resulting optimal flow on top of the background magnetic field.
+Also included in the repository is a jupyter Notebook (```plot_flow.ipynb```) to create a sample global map plotting the resulting optimal flow on top of the background magnetic field.

 Livermore, Philip W., Alexandre Fournier, and Yves Gallet.
 "Core-flow constraints on extreme archeomagnetic intensity changes." _Earth and Planetary Science Letters_ 387 (2014): 145-156.

-# inst_opt_bound
+# Optimal flow calculation with inst_opt_bound

-## Usage

-### Compile the code
+## Compile the code

 Compilation of the optimisation code ```inst_opt_bound.F90``` has the following requirements:
 - a Fortran compiler like ```gfortran```